kongou-ae/Test-Azure/README.md

 ### Compute

 - Boot diag should be enabled
-- Should use managed disk
+- OS Disk Should be managed disk